-Below you will find all of the materials required for the activities in this course.
+Below you will find all the materials required for the activities in this course.
 Most of the items should be commonly available, and you may even have them around the house already.
-The first table is sorted by lesson and activity, and the second table shows the same list of materials, sorted alphabetically.
-Both tables show the same information; they are simply arranged differently so that you can plan your activities in the way that works best for you.
+The first list is sorted by lesson and activity, and the second list shows the same materials, sorted alphabetically.
+Both lists show the same information; they are simply arranged differently so that you can plan your activities in the way that works best for you.

 Before you purchase or gather your materials, please read through the entire lab so you have a better idea of what you need (and why).
-Please note that many of the activities are optional so you may not need all of the materials listed.
-Required activities are noted with a checkmark in the table below.
+Please note that many of the activities are optional so you may not need all the materials listed.
+Required activities are noted with a checkmark in the list below.